westerndevs/western-devs-website/source/_posts/2016-08-27-httpclientwrong.md

 }
 ```

-This will open up 10 requests to one of the best sites on the internet [http://aspnetmonsters.com](http://aspnetmonsters.com) and do a GET.
+This will open up 10 requests to one of the best sites on the internet [http://aspnetmonsters.com](http://aspnetmonsters.com) and do a `GET`.
 We just print the status code so we know it is working.
-The output is going to be
+The output is going to be:

 ```
 C:\code\socket> dotnet run